= Downloading cursors or cursor sets =

 If you are having trouble downloading cursors, right-click on cursor's file name and choose "Save target as" from context menu.

-Cursor sets are downloaded similarly to cursors - just click on the cursor set name (for example "MyCursorSet.zip").
+Cursor sets are downloaded similarly to cursors - just click on the cursor set name (for example "my-cursor-set.zip").
 Cursors are stored in a zipped archive and you will need to extract individual cursors before you can use them.
-If you are not sure what .zip means or how to extract files from a zip archive, stick with downloading individual cursors one by one.
+To do this, right-click the zip archive and click on 'Extract All...'.
+Then click on Extract in the prompt window.

-Changing cursor is NOT as simple as double-clicking it.
+Changing cursor is not as simple as double-clicking it.
 Windows uses different cursors in different situations.
-You may change cursor for each role in Control Panel.
+You may change cursors for each role in Control Panel.
 If you change your cursors often, consider using this freeware utility.
 It can save you a lot of time.

 First, make sure, you have already downloaded the cursor to your computer as described above and you know in which folder the cursor file is.

-Follow these steps (assuming you have Windows XP):
+Follow these steps (assuming you have Windows XP or newer):

 ![]() Double click the Mouse icon to display Mouse Properties and then switch to Pointers tab. | ![]() Select a pointer role to replace, click on Browse, and navigate to your downloaded cursor. |

 When changing pointers, you can see a preview of the frames of a cursor.
-Be aware that the preview is not accurate, it dos not respect frame duration and sequence.
+Be aware that the preview is not accurate, it does not respect frame duration and sequence.

 Cursors are sometimes associated with malware.
-Here is a guide how to protect youself from a cursor virus.
+Here is a guide how to protect yourself from a cursor virus.

 Find out how Vista icons differ from XP icons.